“Ugh,” I thought. “I don’t want to do this. I have nothing to say.”

 That I can’t possibly make colouring pages in another theme or genre (most of them are horses).

-But this week, I’ve managed to put together a pack of 10 colouring pages for foodies!
+But this week, I’ve managed to put together 10 colouring pages for foodies!

 I mean just look at them, aren’t they just the cutest thing ever?! 👇

 These are just 3 of them, there’s 10 pages in total!
-You can download the whole bundle for free here.
+You can download them all for free here.

 And this is probably the thing that I’m most excited about this week.
 Because it isn’t just a pack of colouring pages, it’s that excited elation of having conquered my (irrational) fear, of having proved myself wrong.